 Translation Memory Net Rates

 - Repetition: A segment which gets repeated in a document.

-- In-context match (a segment, which matches a segment already stored in translation memory, including its context = its preceding and following segment or context key)
+- In-context match (a segment, which matches a segment already stored in the translation memory, including its context = its preceding and following segment or context key)

 - 100% match (a segment, which matches a segment already stored in translation memory)

 - Fuzzy match (a segment, which partly matches a segment already stored in translation memory; fuzzy matches can range from 99% down to zero; however, fuzzy matches below a 75% match rate are often referred to as "new words"; i.e. they need to be translated from scratch)

 Non-translatables Net Rates

 - 100% match: A segment which Memsource has identified as content that is very unlikely to require translation, but may need to be checked by a translator.

 - 99% match: A segment identified as content that probably does not require translation, but should be checked by a translator.

 - Fuzzy match: For the default analysis, NTs would fall only into one of the categories mentioned above.
 If these are post-edited, they can fall into the fuzzy ranges in terms of Post-editing analysis.